top of page

 Basin Management Action Plans

-Springs BMAPs were mandated by the legislature in response to declining springs health.
+• Springs BMAPs were mandated by the Florida Legislature in 2016 to clean up polluted springs.

 Agriculture remains the dominant source of pollution to Florida’s springs, followed by septic tanks.